humhub/documentation/docs/develop/modules.md

 :::info
-[ContentContainerModules](modules-base-class.md#contentcontainermodule) also have to be enabled within a space or user profile within the containers module management section.
+[ContentContainerModules](modules-base-class.md#contentcontainermodule) also have to be enabled within a space or user profile within the container's module management section.
 :::

 ### Module Bootstrap